 Predoctoral Psychology Practicum or Advanced Practicum

 Practicum placements begin August 1 and are a year commitment.
-Applications for the 2017-2018 training year were due on February 5, 2017.
-Interviews took place in February 2017.
+Applications for the 2018-2019 training year will be due around February of 2019.
+Interviews will take place in February 2019.
 Interested applicants should email a cover letter and resume, along with a list of three references and a clinical writing sample, to Tina D. Shah, PsyD, LP.

 APA-Accredited Predoctoral Psychology Internship in Washburn Center’s Outpatient Therapy Program